miekg/dns/README.markdown

 # Building

 Building is done with the `go` tool.
-If you have setup your GOPATH correctly the following should work:
+If you have setup your GOPATH correctly, the following should work:

     go get github.com/miekg/dns
     go build dns